IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 - *maximum term length (in epochs) for the constitutional committee members* (*committeeMaxTermLength*)

-## APPENDIX II: FRAMING NOTES AND DEFINITIONS
+## APPENDIX II: SUPPORTING GUIDANCE

-These Framing Notes and Definitions are intended to provide guidance in interpreting this Constitution.
-The Constitutional Committee should consider this Appendix II as it deems relevant and useful in carrying out its constitutional duties.
+This Appendix II is intended to provide guidance in interpreting the Constitution and the Constitutional Committee shall consider this Appendix II as it deems relevant and useful in carrying out its constitutional duties.

 ### 1. Framing Notes